dank-inc/one-hour-beats/README.md

 # TODO before release

-- add vote token functionality.
+- add vote token functionality. # good enough for now!
 - get all initial state from layout.js, either rest or a socket.
 - plug in a database
 - add password hashing (bcrypt)